Empirical Decomposition of the IV-OLS Gap with Heterogeneous and Nonlinear Effects: Empirical Details and Additional Results

 Table \ref{Table:Census_Descriptive} presents descriptive statistics for each Census year.
-I compute weekly earnings by dividing earned income by weeks worked in the previous year.
-Earned income is given by the sum of wage, business, and farm income.
-Business and farm income are added only if they are positive.
+I compute weekly earnings by dividing wage and salary income by weeks worked in the previous year.
 Because weeks worked are given in intervals in the 1960--70 Censuses, I use group means in the 1980 Census to represent the intervals.
 I bottom-code weekly earnings at \$20 for the 1960 sample, at \$26 for the 1970 sample, and at \$58 for the 1980 sample, which respectively correspond to 20 times the federal minimum wage in 1959, 1969, and 1979.
 Income is reported with a top-coding at \$25,000, \$50,000, and \$75,000 in each decennial Census.
 Thus, I impose a top-coding on weekly earnings at \$25,000/52, \$50,000/52, and \$75,000/52 for each Census year.
-While years of schooling are capped at 18 in the 1960--70 Censuses and at 20 in the 1980 Census, I use 18 years as a common cap in my analysis.
 Table \ref{Table: CSL_FS} provides the first-stage coefficients of the CSL instruments.
 Patterns of the estimated coefficients are consistent with the expectation that more stringent CSL requirements result in longer years of schooling.